LearnersGuild/curriculum-app/modules/Sorting-Algorithms/README.md

 ## Skills

-- Can use JavaScript's `Array#sort`
+- Can use `Array#sort` in JavaScript
-- Can implement bubble sort in JavaScript
+- Can implement bubble algorithm sort in JavaScript
-- Can implement insertion sort in JavaScript
+- Can implement insertion sort algorithm in JavaScript
-- Can implement selection sort in JavaScript
+- Can implement selection sort algorithm in JavaScript

 ## Search Terms